 Do you need a Certificate of Good Standing?

-• A Certificate of Good Standing confirms that your business entity has paid its franchise taxes and registration fees, is legally registered with the state, and all required documents have been filed.
-It also verifies that your business has filed and is up to date on all required annual reports, has not dissolved, and has no outstanding taxes/fees due (learn about annual report definition).
+A Certificate of Good Standing can confirm that your business entity has paid its franchise taxes and registration fees, is legally registered with the state, and that all required documents have been filed.
+It also verifies that your business has filed and is up to date on all required annual reports, has not dissolved, and has no outstanding taxes/fees due (learn about the annual report definition).
 Certificates typically include the date, the signature of the Secretary of State, and the state seal.

 If your business needs a Certificate of Good Standing, ZenBusiness can help you secure one, no matter which state you’re in.